About this task

 Right-click the schema that corresponds to the source table and select

-Create Subscriber and Execute SQL Script dialog box
+Add CDC.
+The Create Subscriber and Execute SQL

 - In the Subscriber Name field, enter the name you want to give the subscriber.
 By default, the subscriber name is APP1.